Operating gaming machines

 Gaming machines using banknotes or tickets in hotels and clubs will need to:

-- comply with the Australian/New Zealand Gaming Machine National Standard and the SA Appendix
+- comply with the Australian/New Zealand Gaming Machine National Standard

 - be QCOM compliant (the communication protocol used by the IGC Monitoring System)